hoangsvit/eplus.dev/cmf54x8pu000302jr45mlfupx.md

 nohup python3 /usr/local/sbin/getprimes.py >/dev/null 2>&1 &
 ```

-5. Click **File** &gt; **Save** but do not close the file.
+5. Click **File** > **Save** but do not close the file.

     As before, you next want to ask Gemini Code Assist to explain the startup script for a public-facing web server to a team member.

 6. With the `frontend.sh` file open and Gemini Code Assist enabled in the IDE, notice the presence of the icon in the upper-right corner of the editor.

 7. Click the **Gemini Code Assist: Smart Actions** icon and select **Explain this**.

 8. Gemini Code Assist opens a chat pane with the prefilled prompt of `Explain this`.
 In the inline text box of the Code Assist chat, replace the prefilled prompt with the following, and click **Send**:

 ```apache